ihmcrobotics/ekf/README.md

 ### What is different about this filter vs common Kalman filter implemnentations for robotics applications?

 I consider angular velocity and accelerations as part of the state.
 This allows me to integrate multiple distributed IMUs seamlessly into the framework.
 The filter also does not treat the matter of estimating the joint states differently from the robot pose.
-Rather it can use distributed IMU sensors to estimate joint states in case of very noise of faulty joint position sensing.
+Rather it can use distributed IMU sensors to estimate joint states in case of very noise or faulty joint position sensing.

 ### Kalman Filter
 A good introductory paper for Kalman filters can be found [here](https://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf).